samcorcos/programming-cs/cseducation.md

 Arguments against blanket programming/cs req, to present/support:

-- Many bright students at top universities find that it's just not for them, so why should we force it to be for everyone?
 - What would it replace?
 What is it more important than?
 Are there better things to fix first in the general high school curriculum?
 - Let kids do it if they want, but why /require/?
 - Most states dont even have CS curricula/certifications, much less a good way to measure the effectiveness of CS curricula/teachers